Governance

 FAQs

-How can I support Tearfund Ireland’s work?
+How can I support Tearfund Irelands Work?

 We couldn’t do the work we do without the incredible support of people throughout Ireland and diaspora overseas.
 We are hugely grateful for this support.
-There are many ways to get involved:
+There are many ways to get involved

 What salary is paid to your Key Management Personnel?

-The gross pay to the Key Management Personnel for the financial year ending 31st March 2020 was €61,597 plus 7% pension contribution.
+The gross pay to the Key Management Personnel for the financial year ending 31st March 2025 was €69,000 plus 7% pension contribution.
+There were no employees whose annual remuneration was more than €70,000

 How many people work in Tearfund Ireland?